vincehacks/JavaScript-JQuery/README.md

 3. What is this in JavaScript ?

-   - this refers to the current scope which can change, otherwise it is refered to as the Global Window Object
+   - this refers to the current scope which can change, otherwise it is referred to as the Global Window Object

 4. What is the Data Structure of the DOM?